 Being gay is destructive and can be likened to alcoholism.

 All lesbians have been sexually abused.

 He also authored books called, “I don’t have enough faith to be an atheist”, and “How same-sex marriage hurts everyone.”

 So, you’re outraged that I compared Turek to a man whose levels of evil are only higher because his drew blood?
 If you’ll pardon my French, looney tunes… ahem… fuck you.

 He is correct.
 Imagine if I’d likened Frank Turek to “he who shan’t be named” like we’re fucking wizards at Hogwarts trying to rid the UK of a very nasally-challenged bad witch.

-I will continue to offend and the more outraged you are, the harder I will try.
-I have already affected change in the world with my hard work and I certainly don’t plan on stopping now because some soon-forgotten, professionally horrified keyboard warriors don’t like being reminded that one time, way back when, there was a very bad man named Goebbels.
+I will continue to offend any bigoted religious people I encounter and the more outraged you are, the harder I will try.
+I have already affected change in the world with my hard work and I certainly don’t plan on stopping now because some soon-forgotten, perpetually persecuted apologists don’t like being reminded that one time, way back when, there was a very bad man named Goebbels.